shanoaice/shale-onedrive/README.md

 ### Unmount the filesystem

-To unmount the file system, **DO NOT** kill the `onedrive-fuse-layered` instance, as this can very possibly cause data loss.
+To unmount the file system, **DO NOT** kill the `shale` instance, as this can very possibly cause data loss.

 If you are using the simple setup, simply `fusermount -u` the OneDrive directory.